 With this array of experience, Oyelowo certainly has the knowledge to expand his talents into new filmmaking territories, which he did when he began producing back in 2014.
 He’s now undertaken a new endeavor with his feature debut as a director, THE WATER MAN.
 The family adventure film – about a boy’s fantastical journey into the Oregon wilderness to save his ill mother – premiered at the 2020 Toronto International Film Festival.
 Starring alongside Oyelowo are screen veterans Rosario Dawson, Maria Bello, and Alfred Molina, as well as young talents Amiah Miller and Lonnie Chavis.

 Executive produced by Oyelowo’s The Butler and Selma co-star Oprah Winfrey, The Water Man will be released in theaters on May 7, courtesy of RLJE Films.
+[UPDATE: You can now stream the film on Netflix and Hoopla.]
 We were lucky enough to speak with actor/director/producer David Oyelowo about his new film and his impressive career in front of – and now behind – the camera.

 COLIN McCORMACK: How did The Water Man first land on your radar?
 Did it come to you as an acting project or a directing project [first]?